 Moles may look like rats and mice, but they aren’t rodents.
 They belong to a different family called Talpidae, along with shrew-moles and desmans.
 Moles, like the other Talpids, are insectivores – they feed on insects.
 Moles are also subterranean, meaning they thrive underground.
 Moles have adapted to their subterranean environment, their legs and paws are meant for digging, and they can breathe even when oxygen levels are very low.

-Because they are subterranean, moles are considered pests because they burrow through lawns and creating mounds of soil called mole hills.
-The burrowing eventually kills your lawn.
-Moles create tunnels underground, passing through some of your plants’ roots, which adds to the factor of plant death in mole infested lots.
+Moles may not damage your home, but they burrow through lawns and create mounds of soil called mole hills.
+Moles make tunnels underground, passing through some of your plants’ roots, which adds to the factor of plant death in mole infested lots.
 Moles can also contribute to the destruction of your water and drainage system.
 Lots that are infested with moles are also prone to weed growth.

 Moles are not aggressive and rarely come into direct contact with people or pets.
 The main issue is the damage they cause to lawns, gardens, and landscaping.